owenthereal/blog/posts/git/_posts/2011-03-23-git-up-perforce-with-git-p4.markdown

 There is a [detailed explanation][9] on the usage of git-p4 in Git's source.
 Here is an example almost covering daily usage:

-1. Clone a Perforce project:
+1. Login with "p4 login" and clone a Perforce project:

 		git-p4 clone //depot/path/project